Another-Joy/Lead-Leadger/Unnamed Wargame/Game Rules.md

 When activating a Unit, it can either make a move action or an attack action, unless stated otherwise.

 ### Move Actions
 - Move the unit up to their Movement Stat.
-Restrictions are based on unit type.
+Restrictions are based on unit type and are explained in the "Extra Rules / Movement Restrictions" section.
 	- Moving into buildings and into enemy tiles does not have an extra cost.
 	- Moving out of Enemy Occupied Buildings and enemy tiles costs double movement.
 - Disembark from a transport, by moving up to 1 tile.